Sidney Reilly: Travels abroad

 However, the record of evidence contradicts this tale of Brazil.
 Evidence indicates that Rosenblum arrived in London from France in December 1895, prompted by his unscrupulous acquisition of a large sum of money and a hasty departure from Saint-Maur-des-Fossés, a residential suburb of Paris.
 According to this account, Rosenblum and his Polish accomplice Yan Voitek waylaid two Italian anarchists on 25 December 1895 and robbed them of a substantial amount of revolutionary funds.
 One anarchist's throat was cut; the other, named Constant Della Cassa, died from knife wounds in Fontainebleau Hospital three days later.
 The French newspaper L'Union Républicaine de Saône-et-Loire reported the incident on 27 December 1895:

 Police learned that the physical description of one assailant matched Rosenblum's, but he was already en route to Britain.
 His accomplice Voitek later told British intelligence officers about this incident and other dealings with Rosenblum.
-Several months prior to this murder, Rosenblum had met Ethel Lilian Boole, a young Englishwoman who was a budding writer and active in Russian émigré circles.
+Several months prior to this murder, Rosenblum had met Ethel Lilian Boole (later Voynich), a young Irish woman who was a budding writer and active in Russian émigré circles, allegedly while Rosenblum was staying in Lviv.
 The couple developed a rapport and began a sexual liaison, and he told her about his past in Russia.
 After the affair concluded, they continued to correspond.
 In 1897, Boole published The Gadfly, a critically acclaimed novel whose central character was allegedly based on Reilly's life as Rosenblum.
 In the novel, the protagonist is an illegitimate child who feigns suicide to escape his illegitimate past and then travels to South America.
 He later returns to Europe and becomes involved with Italian anarchists and other revolutionaries.

 For decades, certain biographers had dismissed the Reilly-Boole liaison as unsubstantiated.
 However, evidence was found in 2016 among archived correspondence in the extended Boole-Hinton family, confirming that a relationship transpired between Reilly and Boole around 1895 in Florence.
 Whether he was genuinely smitten with Boole and sincerely returned her affections or he might have been a paid police informant reporting on her activities and those of other radicals remains unknown.